|MP 2.04.86||Genetic Testing for Duchenne and Becker Muscular Dystrophy|

 Becker muscular dystrophy (BMD) is characterized by later-onset skeletal muscle weakness.
 Individuals remain ambulatory into their 20s.
 Despite the milder skeletal muscle involvement, heart failure from cardiomyopathy is a common cause of morbidity and the most common cause of death in these patients, with a mean age of death in the mid-40s.

-Becker muscular dystrophy (BMD) has a clinical picture similar to DMD but is milder than DMD and has a later onset.
+BMD has a clinical picture similar to DMD but is milder than DMD and has a later onset.
 BMD presents with progressive symmetric muscle weakness, often with calf hypertrophy, although weakness of quadriceps femoris may be the only sign.
 Activity-induced cramping may be present in some individuals, and flexion contractures of the elbows may be present late in the course.
 Neck flexor muscle strength is preserved, which differentiates BMD from DMD.
-Serum creatine kinase shows moderate-to-severe elevation (5-100 times the normal level).
+Serum creatine kinase shows moderate to severe elevation (5-100 times the normal level).

 DMD is the only gene in which mutations are known to cause DMD, BMD and DMD-associated cardiomyopathy.
 Molecular genetic testing of DMD can establish the diagnosis of a dystrophinopathy without muscle biopsy in most patients with DMD and BMD.